AlexWaygood/typeshed-stats/examples/example.md

     - Total class definitions: 9
     - Class definitions with `Any`: 0
     - Class definitions marked as at least partially `Incomplete`: 0

+[stubtest]: https://mypy.readthedocs.io/en/stable/stubtest.html "A tool shipped with the mypy type checker for automatically verifying that stubs are consistent with the runtime package"